History of Pittsburgh in Timeline

 In 1911, Magee Womens Hospital was established in Pittsburgh, contributing to the city's growing medical infrastructure.

-1911: Federal Recognition of "Pittsburg"
+1911: Federal recognition of "Pittsburg"

-1912: Duquesne University Red Masquers Founded
+1912: Founding of Duquesne University Red Masquers

-In 1912, the Duquesne University Red Masquers were founded, becoming the oldest, continuously producing theater company in Pennsylvania.
+In 1912, the Duquesne University Red Masquers were founded, becoming the oldest continuously producing theater company in Pennsylvania.

 1914: Pitt women began play